Here's some scenarios you might be familiar with when it comes to your pup.

 Melatonin can be useful as a short-term supplement.
 Responses can vary, but I've seen successful use when it's given anywhere from 30 minutes to two hours prior to a stressful event.

 Thiamine is sometimes called the "anti-stress" vitamin.
 Also called Vitamin B1, thiamine is one of the essential vitamins the body needs.
 When supplemented, some studies in people have demonstrated thiamine's ability to help the body fight stress and develop a positive mental attitude.
 As a water-soluble vitamin, any excesses are peed out, which makes it pretty safe.
-It can often be found in combination stress-relief products like Quiet Moments or Calm Down.
+It can often be found in combination stress-relief products.

 L-theanine is an amino acid found naturally in green tea that can create a non-drowsy state of relaxation.
 There are a couple of commercial supplements available for pets specifically that are developed around l-theanine as a main ingredient.